zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute Monitoring using Grafana.md

 sudo stress --cpu 5 --io 12 --vm 5 --vm-bytes 256M --timeout 600s
 ```

-**We have nwo completed our setup with a compute instance and installed and execetued a tool to stress the CPU and Memory.
+**We now have  completed our setup with a compute instance and installed and execetued a tool to stress the CPU and Memory.
 Next we will monitor observe Grafana dash board for this compute instance**

 ## Practice 4: Adjust Parameters in Grafana dashboard